Beccio00/participium/retrospective/Retrospective3rdSprint.md

 ### Macro statistics

-- Number of stories committed vs done : 4 committed vs 4 done
+- Number of stories committed vs done : 4 stories committed --- 4 stories done
-- Total points committed vs done : 21 committed vs 21 done
+- Total points committed vs done : 21 points committed --- 21 points done
-- Nr of hours planned vs spent (as a team) : 96h planned vs 96h28m spent
+- Nr of hours planned vs spent (as a team) : 96h planned --- 96h28m spent

 **Remember**  a story is done ONLY if it fits the Definition of Done: